Is SCS Part of DFS? (UK 2026)

 Similar finance offers.
 Both offer 0% APR for up to 36-48 months.
 Both use a mix of finance providers (V12 Retail Finance, Creation Finance, Novuna, etc.).
 The finance desks are functionally similar from a buyer's standpoint.

 Brand collaboration crossover.
 Both have flirted with brand collaborations and exclusive ranges.
 DFS has Ted Baker, Joules, Country Living, Grand Designs.
-SCS has Endurance, La-Z-Boy, and the exclusive Poltronesofà Italian-made collection.
-These collaborations look similar from the outside even if the partners are different.
+SCS carries Endurance, La-Z-Boy, and — since being acquired by Poltronesofà in 2024 — a growing range of Poltronesofà's own Italian-made collections (the business now trades as "poltronesofà at ScS").
+These look similar from the outside even if the corporate setups are different.

 All of this is real and explains why the confusion exists.
 None of it makes them the same company.